MattFaluotico/DataStructuresAlgorithmsConcepts/Concepts/compiler.md

 ### Strong

-Anything that points to a strong variable will not be destoryed as long as I still have the strong variable.
+As long as something points to a strong object, the object will not be removed from memory

 Since an object holds onto its attributes, the attributes are strong